 But this is where less notable people like you and me also come in. @Tea_mice’s Instagram is a personal favourite of mine because of her creativity and originality.
 Instagram showcases a great deal of variety but for this blog post, I want to concentrate on my Instagram journey for my art account and how I made my account grow.
 So here are a few of my elaborated tips on how to make your Instagram grow.

 Despite following all the tips in the world however, never lose touch with what’s most important.
 Loving and enjoying the art you make.

-source link 1.
-Add a watermark that doesn’t stress across your entire picture but is still visible enough to stop your work being plagiarised.
+1. Add a watermark that doesn’t stretch across your entire picture but is still visible enough to stop your work being plagiarised.

 When I first started out, I had no idea of how to go about anything.
 My feed was a mess and I was posting really low quality pictures with a ridiculously sized and fonted watermark that completely ruined the pictures.
 Plagiarism became an issue for me very early on and I soon realised to cleverly place my watermarks in places that would be more difficult to cross out.
 For example, on the drawing instead of in the background.

 2. Tag other accounts in your posts and using hashtags in your captions.

 I quickly found out that tagging people in your pictures almost always gained their attention but if you were after a broader audience, tags in your captions were the way to go.
 I was lucky in that I had the support of a brilliant fandom behind me which meant my followings started to grow quite quickly.